cs107-BCXY/cs107-FinalProject/docs/milestone2_progress.md

-# Milestone 2a
+# Milestone 2b - Progress Check

-## Progress Check
+This progress report includes (1) what tasks each group member has been assigned for Milestone 2 and (2) what each group member has done since the submission of Milestone 1.
+The descriptions of what tasks each member has been assigned will be broad, describing the general areas that each member will work on.
+Each of these areas will include the module development, testing, and documentation for that area.

-Specifically, for each member of the group, please answer the following questions.
+## Charlie

-What tasks has each group member been assigned to for Milestone2.
+1. Tasks assigned

-What has each group member done since the submission of Milestone1.
+2. Work completed